mrmartineau/zander.wtf-2017/_work/barilla.md

  - src: skinny.jpg
    type: narrow
 ---
-Barilla, the world's most successful Pasta company, came to TMW to update all their local brand websites.
-Barilla operates in 30+ markets and needed a solution that would fit for each.
+Barilla, the world's leading pasta maker, came to TMW to reimagine their existing web site.
+Thwy operate in 30+ markets globally and needed a solution that would fit for each one.

-I worked in tight collaboration with the UX and design teams to create a consistent, accessible and performant website that enabled consumers to find what they needed quickly.
+I collaborated with our UX and design teams to create a consistent, accessible and performant website that would enable consumers to find what they needed quickly.

-This project used a styleguide-driven development workflow with modular components.
-The styleguide is a project in and of itself and serves as documentation and a living reference for all the modules and templates that are used on the site (Kickoff's [Statix](https://github.com/trykickoff/statix) made this job much more easy).
+I used a styleguide-driven approach to development using modular components where possible.
+This styleguide is a project in and of itself and serves as documentation and a living reference for all the modules and templates that are used on the site (Kickoff's [Statix](https://github.com/trykickoff/statix) made this job much more easy).
 View styleguide at its temporary home [here](//barilla-static-ci.tmwtest.co.uk).

 From a technical perspective, all the Javascript was ES2015 compatible using Babel to transpile through the Browserify bundler.
 Many NPM modules were used to ensure maximum efficiency (so far, no issues with #unpublishgate).
 The ES2015 was ported to version 7 of [Kickoff](http://trykickoff.com).
 Teamcity was used to build/compile all client-side assets at each deployment.